 Of course you can shop until you drop.
 Milano is the perfect destination for this.
 There are clothes, shoes and bags for all budgets and tastes.
 There are hundreds of cathedrals, ruins, monuments and museums.
 You can spend a full week in Milan and still not have enough of it.
 On the other hand, if you are the restless traveler kind, you may want to take a one day tour of Milan and spend the rest of the week exploring the Lombardy region.
 I’ve been here five times already and I can’t get enough of the lakes, mountains and mouth-watering foods of Northern Italy.
-These are the best day trips Milan can offer, should you choose it as your base for the week.
+These are the best day trips from Milan, should you choose this lovely city as your ground base for the week.

 1. Sarnico, Lago d’Iseo